 "The way to save energy comes down to the built environment and the people.
 You can do whatever you want to a building but unless people want to [live sustainably], nothing is going to happen," says Lenehan.

 Beyond the buildings themselves, in Dubai Waterfront, Nakheel is looking to redefine the neighbourhood concept with an eye toward compactness.
-"If we can provide amenities within the neighbourhood, for all levels of social class people won't have to drive," says Lenehan.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"If we can provide amenities within the neighbourhood, for all levels of social class people won't have to drive," says Lenehan.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.